ikmolbo/MCP-email-server/README.md

 - `GMAIL_OAUTH_PATH`: Path to the OAuth keys file (default: `~/.email-mcp/gcp-oauth.keys.json`)
 - `GMAIL_CREDENTIALS_PATH`: Path to the OAuth credentials file (default: `~/.email-mcp/credentials.json`)
 - `TIME_ZONE`: Timezone configuration in format like 'GMT+2' or 'GMT-5' (default: 'GMT+0')
+- `DEFAULT_ATTACHMENTS_FOLDER`: Path to the directory where email attachments can be saved (e.g., '/Users/username/CLAUDE/attachments')

 ## Features